oracle/terraform-provider-oci/website/docs/r/dbmulticloud_oracle_db_gcp_key_ring.html.markdown

 * `location` - Location of the GCP Key Ring resource.
 * `oracle_db_connector_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment where the Oracle DB GCP Identity Connector resource resides.
 * `properties` - Oracle DB GCP Key Ring resource's properties.
+* `replication_metadata` - Replication metadata, it has information about replication and target region.
+	* `replication_details` - List of all regions and their respective resource ID.
+		* `replication_state` - The lifecycle state of the Oracle DB Azure Vault resource.
+		* `target_region` - The target region, where resource is replicated.
+		* `time_created` - Time when the Replication was created in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format, e.g. '2020-05-23T21:10:29.600Z'
+		* `time_updated` - Time when the Replication was last modified, expressed in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format, e.g. '2020-05-23T21:10:29.600Z'
 * `state` - The lifecycle state of the Oracle DB GCP Key Ring resource.
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `time_created` - Time when the DB GCP Key Ring resource was created in [RFC 3339](https://tools.ietf.org/html/rfc3339) timestamp format, e.g. '2020-05-23T21:10:29.600Z'